International

 Digital-First Trends: Fenix and the New Era of Planning

-As we move through 2025 and 2026, the Swedish funeral market is undergoing a digital revolution.
+For 2025, the Swedish funeral market is undergoing a digital revolution.
 Startups like Fenix Begravning have challenged the traditional, high-cost model of physical funeral homes.

 Benefits of Digital Planning